 As this relates to the economic world of small business, it happens more frequently than what small business owners realize.
 The following are several examples of how recourse is used in the small business realm:

-In this example, the third party is the dealership.
+In the above example, the third party is the dealership.
 They brought a customer to the lender and of course desire the lender to fund the purchase.
 Without the loan, the dealership has no sale and of course no profit to show for its activity.
-So it is in the best interest of the dealer to accept recourse.
+It is in the best interest of the dealer to accept recourse.
 In many of these types of deals, the dealership is OK with the recourse because if the unit is repossessed, the unit comes back to their lot as additional inventory.
-So in some cases, it isn’t a total loss.
-Often the profit made on the deal is so much more than the cost associated with paying off the balance in a repossessed unit.
+In some cases, it isn’t a total loss.
+Often the profit made on the deal is so much more than the cost associated with paying off the balance with a repossessed unit.

 Did you find the underlying thread that binds them?
 A third party is the signer of the recourse document and also benefits from the loan.
 The benefit includes making a sale, getting financing on risky collateral, or reducing the costs of operations.
 These are just some of the economic reasons to use recourse in debt.

 How to Eliminate Recourse Debt

 To eliminate recourse to you as an owner, remember the reason why the lender needs the recourse.
 The lender is uncomfortable with the asset as collateral in case of default.
 In effect, they know the collateral has a high volatility in value upon repossession.
 Therefore, they seek recourse in case the asset’s value is less than the balance of the unpaid loan.
 The problem with all this is that most likely the loan was made by your business.
 They are concerned that your business will default and the collateral will have inadequate value to pay off the balance of the loan.
 They seek recourse by you (Personal Guarantee) as an individual or the owner of another business entity to make good on the loan.